Skip to content

 Jesualdo Lopes (he/him)

-Jesualdo Lopes, born and raised in Lisbon, is a multidisciplinary artist whose journey has led him to become a versatile force in the realms of film, events, and community activism.
+Jesualdo Lopes (he/him), born and raised in Lisbon, is a multidisciplinary artist whose journey has led him to become a versatile force in the realms of film, events, and community activism.

 In 2021, Jesualdo established The Blacker The Berry Project, a collective highlighting Black LGBTQ+ artists across the globe through creative intervention such as exhibitions, club nights, workshops, and residencies.
 The collective has made a significant impact and even pioneered The Blacker The Moses retreat in collaboration with Vale de Moses, a yoga facility in the mountains of Portugal, as well as the country’s first known Safer Spaces Policy.